juruen/cavalieri/README.md

 It forwards the received events to a graphite server using new line carbon TCP protocol.

+This is an *external* function, meaning that cavalieri will talk to an external service, in this case, a graphite server.

 #### forward(const std::string host, const int port)

 It forwards the received events to a cavalieri or riemann server using TCP.

+This is an *external* function, meaning that cavalieri will talk to an external service, in this case, a cavalieri or riemann server.

+#### email(const std::string server, const std::string from, const std::string to)

+It emails the received events with *from* sender to *to* recipient using the specified SMTP *server*.

+This is an *external* function, meaning that cavalieri will talk to an external service, in this case, an SMTP server.

+#### pd_trigger(const std::string pd_key)

+It triggers a Pager Duty incident based on the received event and using *pd_key* as the API key.
+Note that service key will be event's host and service.

+This is an *external* function, meaning that cavalieri will talk to an external service, in this case, Pager Duty.

+#### pd_acknowoledge(const std::string pd_key)

+It acknowledges a Pager Duty incident based on the received event and using *pd_key* as the API key.
+Note that service key will be event's host and service.

+This is an *external* function, meaning that cavalieri will talk to an external service, in this case, Pager Duty.

+#### pd_resolve(const std::string pd_key)

+It resolves a Pager Duty incident based on the received event and using *pd_key* as the API key.
+Note that service key will be event's host and service.

+This is an *external* function, meaning that cavalieri will talk to an external service, in this case, Pager Duty.

 ### Fold functions

+Fold functions are functions that take a list of events, do some processing with them such as reducing and return an event with the result.

+These functions are mostly meant to be used with stream functions that forward a list of events.

+#### sum(const std::vector<Event> events)

+It returns an event that contains the sum of the metrics of *events*.

+#### product(const std::vector<Event> events)

+It returns an event that contains the product of the metrics of *events*.

+#### difference(const std::vector<Event> events)

+It returns an event that contains the difference of the metrics of *events*.

+#### mean(const std::vector<Event> events)

+It returns an event that contains the mean of the metrics of *events*.

+#### minimum(const std::vector<Event> events)

+It returns an event that contains the minimum value of the metrics of *events*.

+#### maximum(const std::vector<Event> events)

+It returns an event that contains the maximum of the metrics of *events*.

 ### Predicate functions